LAB02-Research/DeepL-Translator/README.md

 ### Why?

 [DeepL](https://deepl.com) provides AI/ML translation services.
 It differs from for example Google Translate in that it doesn't translate sec, but also contextually.
-I've been using it a lot for Dutch/English <-> French translations, and it's amazing in comparison to other services.
+I've been using it a lot for Dutch/English <-> French translations, and it's truly amazing what it can do.
 They also allow the translation of documents, preserving the layout in the process.

 They offers a Windows client for their regular translation services, but it doesn't support their API.
 Using the API can be more efficient for both the free and pro version: the free version offers 500.000 characters per month, which can be used for both documents and text.
 The pro version charges per character, instead of having to pay a set price monthly regardless of usage.

 Personally I'm not a fan of their Windows client as it is, so I set out to write a client I'd want to use for their API, but ended up with a complete application - so decided to share here.
 Might be of use :)

+Note: regardless of how it may seem, I'm not affiliated with DeepL in any way.
+I did not get a dime for writing this.

 ----